rctcwyvrn/math441-learning-portfolio/graph_coloring_and_register_allocation.md

 In the last section we discussed a graph coloring algorithm that runs in linear time by not having to sort the nodes, which you have to do for strategies like largest first.
 This raises the question though, how much does this focus on speed affect the resulting register allocation?

-[This paper](https://apps.dtic.mil/sti/pdfs/ADA456095.pdf) customizes the `gcc` allocator to instead use an ILP and [an optimizer](https://www.ibm.com/analytics/cplex-optimizer) to solve the graph coloring problem the register allocator generates to see the differences in compiler runtime and produced binary runtime, and surprisingly it found that the coloring heuristic is in fact 99.9% able to color as well as the ILP version despite being much faster to run.
+This paper [^2] customizes the `gcc` allocator to instead use an ILP and [an optimizer](https://www.ibm.com/analytics/cplex-optimizer) to solve the graph coloring problem the register allocator generates to see the differences in compiler runtime and produced binary runtime, and surprisingly it found that the coloring heuristic is in fact able to color 99.9% as well as the ILP version despite being much faster to run.

 In fact if the ILP is unable to consider additional properties of the register allocation problem (ie: more information from other analysis passes), the resulting ILP allocation is actually worse in many cases!
 Even with some of those addtional aspects added onto the ILP, the optimal coloring doesn't always beat the heuristic based coloring, for example in cases where the heuristic based allocator is able to correctly assign a register to an "ideal register" at the cost of causing many spills, knowing that this "ideal register" would be so good for performance that the additional spills don't matter.
 The ILP is unable to incorporate this and thus loses in some programs!

 The key observation that this paper makes is that this heuristic based allocator and it's implementations in modern compilers have the benefit of being highly customizable to the register allocation problem and the specific details of it, while the ILP version is "just" a graph coloring with some of the extra details tacked on, so the benefit of a slightly more optimal coloring is lost in the inability to consider real world details.

 It's interesting to see how what we learn in class might seem like it would be "optimal", but once it reaches the real world and its actual applications of these problems we might see that these algorithms can be beat by much simpler, purpose built algorithms like this register allocation heuristic.

+[^1]: G. J. Chaitin, ‘Register allocation & spilling via graph coloring’, [Online].
+Available: https://dl.acm.org/doi/pdf/10.1145/872726.806984

+[^2]: D. Koes and S. C. Goldstein, ‘An Analysis of Graph Coloring Register Allocation’, [Online].
+Available: https://apps.dtic.mil/sti/pdfs/ADA456095.pdf